 Themes and static page designs are one thing, but as you increase the functionality of your site, it’s important to make sure that none of the moving pieces drop the ball on the mobile experience.

-That’s why choosing a mobile responsive shopping cart plugin that’s actively developed with modern screen sizes in mind can either make or break the overall success of your site design.
+That’s why choosing a mobile responsive subscription plugin that’s actively developed with modern screen sizes in mind can either make or break the overall success of your site design.

 I hope this list of common bile screen sizes helped you in your tasks today, especially if you are a developer needing dimensions for mobile website options.